-Matches are fired with a center fire rifle classed as either an NRA Match rifle or a Service rifle.
-Most NRA Match rifle are bolt rifles although there are a large number of modified semi-automatic Service rifles in that class.
-Service rifles are just that.
-A rifle such as an M1, M14 (M1A) or M16 (AR15) that has no external modifications from that of an issue military service rifle is classed as a Service rifle.
+Matches are fired with center fire rifles classed as either Match Rifle or Service Rifle.
+Match rifles are bolt rifles and semi-automatic rifles in that class.
+Service rifles are just that: A rifle such as an M1, M14 (M1A) or M16 (AR15) that has no external modifications from that of an issue military service rifle.

 You don’t need a lot of fancy equipment to get started.
 A 3 X 6 piece of carpet for a mat, a spotting scope and a heavy coat such as a field jacket with a sweat shirt (for body support and to allow the use of a tight sling) will get you started until you can get other items.
 It seems like those of us that have been at it awhile pack enough stuff around that we need a cart.

-If you are interested in trying this type of competition, I suggest that you come to one of the Club’s monthly matches (see the calendar in the Primer) and watch what happens.
+If you are interested in trying this type of competition, we suggest that you come to one of the Club’s monthly matches (see the schedule of events) and watch what happens.
 Talk with the shooters and the range officials.
 They will all be more than happy to show you what they are doing, what they are using, will give you load information and just generally help you all they can.

-Come by and visit with us or contact one of the High Power Division officers and let us introduce you to a fun discipline that gets the most out of you and your gun.
+Come by and visit with us or contact one of the High Power Division officials and let us introduce you to a fun discipline that gets the most out of you and your gun..

 If you have questions, contact the division officials at email@example.com.